sqlxpert/aws-tag-sched-ops/readme.md

 8. Log out of the AWS Console.
 You can now manage relevant tags, view logs, and decode errors, without logging in as a privileged user.

-## Advice
+## Warnings

- * Use other means to verify that scheduled AWS operations complete successfully.
-Verification is beyond the scope of this project.
+ * Check that scheduled AWS operations have completed successfully.
+Verification of completion is beyond the scope of this code.

  * Test your backups!
-No backup is complete until it has been restored successfully.
+Can they be restored successfully?

  * Weigh the benefits of rebooting against the risks.
 Rebooting is usually necessary to make software updates take effect, but a system may stop working afterward.

- * Be aware of AWS charges, including but not limited to: the costs of running the AWS Lambda function, storing CloudWatch logs, and storing images and snapshots; the whole-hour cost when you stop an instance; the continued cost of storage for stopped instances; and the costs that accumulate when AWS automatically starts an RDS instance that has been stopped for too many days.
+ * Be aware of AWS charges, including but not limited to: the costs of running the AWS Lambda function, storing CloudWatch logs, and storing images and snapshots; the whole-hour cost when you stop an instance; the continuing cost of storage for stopped instances; and  costs that resume when AWS automatically starts an RDS instance that has been stopped for too many days.

  * Secure your own AWS environment.
 Test the function and the IAM policies from end-to-end, to make sure that they work correctly and meet your expectations.
-To help improve this project, please submit [bug reports and feature requests](https://github.com/sqlxpert/aws-tag-sched-ops/issues), as well as proposed [code changes](https://github.com/sqlxpert/aws-tag-sched-ops/pulls).
+To help improve this project, please submit [bug reports and feature requests](https://github.com/sqlxpert/aws-tag-sched-ops/issues), as well as [proposed changes](https://github.com/sqlxpert/aws-tag-sched-ops/pulls).

 ## Enabling Operations